I Tried 12 AI Movie Posters. The Best Ones Used Less Text Than I Expected.

 Can I use the generated images commercially?

 Yes.
-Every tier — including the free starter credits — comes with full commercial rights.
+Every tier, including the free starter credits, comes with full commercial rights.
 Run ads, sell products, print on merchandise, publish on any platform.
 No watermark, no attribution required.

 Which model should I route to for what?

-Hero ads and text-heavy creative → GPT Image 1.5 (high).
-Product and macro texture work → Nano Banana Pro.
-High-volume social iteration → Nano Banana 2.
-Fast drafts and mood boards → Z Image.
-Our workbench routes one prompt across all of them in one click.
+Hero ads and text-heavy creative fit GPT Image 1.5 high.
+Product and macro texture work fit Nano Banana Pro.
+High-volume social iteration fits Nano Banana 2.
+Fast drafts and mood boards fit Z Image.
+The workbench can route one prompt across all of them.

 How fast is a single generation?

-Z Image returns in ~10 seconds.
-Nano Banana 2 in 15–20.
-Nano Banana Pro and GPT Image 1.5 (high) in 30–45 for standard quality, up to a minute for 4K high-quality.
-Parallel runs across all models take the same wall-clock time as the slowest one.
+Z Image returns in about 10 seconds.
+Nano Banana 2 often returns in 15 to 20 seconds.
+Nano Banana Pro and GPT Image 1.5 high usually take 30 to 45 seconds for standard quality, and up to about a minute for 4K high quality.

-What's the difference between GPT Image 1.5 (high) and Nano Banana 2?
+What's the difference between GPT Image 1.5 high and Nano Banana 2?

 Can I edit an existing image instead of generating from scratch?